Become a peer education coordinator

 - project management.

-If you're a 4 coordinator who wants to run a training, make sure you find out about our peer education training grants.
+If you're a peer education coordinator who wants to run a training events, make sure you find out about our peer education training grants.

 Become a 4 Coordinator